Asymptotically Optimal Tests for One- and Two-Sample Problems: Problem Formulation

 \subsection{Two-Sample Problem}

-The two-sample test involves samples $\Xn \sim P$, and $\Yn \sim Q$, with both $P$ and $Q$ unknown.
-The task is to determine if both samples are generated from the same distribution, and the hypothesis test is again in exactly the same form as (\ref{eq:UHT}). \Cref{fig:TS_ProblemDiagram} gives a visual description of this problem.
+In the two-sample problem we are given samples $\Xn \sim P$ and $\Ym \sim Q$, with both $P$ and $Q$ unknown.
+The task is to determine if both samples are generated from the same distribution, and the hypothesis test is in exactly the same form as (\ref{eq:UHT}).
+Here we allow $n \neq m$, but we assume that $\lim_{n,m \to \infty}\frac{n}{n + m} = w \in \left[\frac{1}{2}, 1\right]$, representing potentially different sample rates for the two distributions.
+We make the assumption that $n > m$ without loss of generality, as we can simply exchange $X^n$ and $Y^m$ in our definition. \Cref{fig:TS_ProblemDiagram} gives a visual description of this problem.